balgot/aiml-fetch/README.md

-# aiml-fetch
+# aiml-fetch - Analysis

-Downloading free AIML (Artificial Intelligence Markup Language) files for loading chatbots.

-This repo contains a script to download various publicly available AIML files.
-The current size of downloaded .aiml files is ~0.5GB.

-## Usage

-1) Have installed Python
-2) make virtual environment and activate it
-3) `bash get_all_files.sh`
-4) to view stats about downloaded files, run `bash analysis.sh`
-5) to clean downloaded files, run `bash clean.sh`
+This branch contains the analysis of downloadable AIML files.
+For now, this is mostly just the tags, their number of occurences and the available and used AIML versions.

+For the specific data, please refer to file `data/results.txt` for tag occurencies and `data/aiml_tags.txt` for all avaialable tags.

 ## Disclaimer